Published by Angie. Last Updated on September 19, 2023.

 We would definitely return to try more of the small plates and the shareable entrees – and also the baked Alaska dessert which we've heard has an impressive presentation involving fire.

 Overall we felt the menu and the experience at Acorn balanced creativity with simplicity really well.
 If you're looking for a seasonally inspired modern American restaurant, Acorn for sure fits the bill.

-Acorn is located at 5528 Walnut Street in Shadyside.
+Acorn was located at 5528 Walnut Street in Shadyside and closed in 2023.
 We'd like to thank Acorn for inviting us in for this meal.
 As always, all opinions are our own.